 Students not taking the Masters in Social Science Research will be able to work towards a Postgraduate Certificate in Social Science Research by completing and passing two of the three modules available to them or a Postgraduate Award in Social Science Research by completing and passing all three Core Training modules available to them.

-In addition to our Core Training modules, during 2018-19 the Warwick ESRC Doctoral Training Centre (DTC) will offer a number of short thought leading Advanced Training workshops or courses.
+In addition to our Core Training modules, during 2019-20 academic year the Warwick ESRC Doctoral Training Centre (DTC) will offer a number of short thought leading Advanced Training workshops or courses.
 These workshops are for social science PhD students both from Warwick and across the UK.
-More information about Advanced Training can be found here and the 2018-19 programme of workshops will be available here in due course.
+More information about Advanced Training and the programme of workshops can be found here.
+The programme of workshops will be updated over time as training opportunities are added.

 Professional and Skills Development for Masters students